+WILLISTON NORTHAMPTON SCHOOL

+COURSE OF STUDIES

+ACADEMIC YEAR 2019-2020

 ACADEMICS AT WILLISTON

 The academic program at the Williston Northampton School is designed to create a rigorous academic environment that inspires students to develop a wide range of intellectual interests and pursuits.
 Our core diploma requirements are enhanced by a rich and diverse elective program, enabling students with varied interests and strengths to find challenge and inspiration in their academic and artistic work.

 The crucial relationship between dedicated and talented teachers and eager and interested students lies at the heart of our academic program.
 This relationship informs what happens in our classes, which are designed to emphasize collaboration and discussion.
 In the classroom, ideas are scrutinized and opinions shared in an atmosphere that promotes an open exchange among students and faculty and emphasizes the value and the beauty of thinking and creating.
 Our most immediate goal is to prepare our students well for their college careers, but we recognize that our broader and more important responsibility is to establish in our students an appreciation for the joys and complexities of learning that we hope will continue throughout their adult lives. - Greg Tuleja, Academic Dean

 CONTENTS

 Graduation Requirements 2

 Academic Policies 3

 Academic Support 6

 Special Programs 7

 English Courses 8

 Mathematics Courses 12

 Science Courses 18

 Language Courses 24

 History & Global Studies Courses 32

 Visual & Performing Arts Courses 40

 Middle School Courses 48

 GRADUATION REQUIREMENTS

 In order to receive a diploma, a student must complete 57 academic credits in courses offered at the 9th through 12th grade level.
 A yearlong course receives three credits and a trimester course receives one credit.
 The 57 credits must include:

 ENGLISH: 12 credits

 Students must be enrolled in an English course every trimester (ELL courses qualify).

 MATHEMATICS: 9 credits

 This must include Algebra I, Geometry, and Algebra II; most students go beyond these requirements.

 SCIENCE: 6 credits

 Three credits must be a yearlong physical science (Physics or Chemistry) and three credits must be a full-year life science (Biology).
 Most students go beyond these requirements.

 LANGUAGE: 6 sequential credits

 Each student must complete at least six credits in the same language during grades 9 through 12.
 Students for whom English is not a first language need not fulfill credits in this department.
 Many of the most competitive colleges and universities either recommend or require at least three years of continuous language study.
 As a result, the Williston Northampton College Counseling Office strongly recommends that students study a language through at least the third level.

 HISTORY & GLOBAL STUDIES: 8 credits

+Four year students are required to complete the humanities program in the ninth grade.
+All students must complete the equivalent of World History (10th grade) and U.S. History (11th grade).

-Four-year students must take the three-credit humanities program in 9th grade.
-Three- and fouryear students must take the three-credit World Civilizations class in 10th grade.
-Another three credits must be taken in U.S. History.
-For two- and three- year students, at least one of the remaining two credits must be a religion or philosophy course (6700 level).
+Two- and three-year students must also take two additional history credits; one of the two must be a religion or philosophy course (6700 level).

 VISUAL & PERFORMING ARTS: 3 credits

 Two-, three-, and four-year students must complete three credits.
 Students are urged to select from offerings both in the studio/performance courses and in the humanities courses.

 Note: Students, parents, and faculty advisors are advised to check the distribution requirements of particular colleges in which students may be interested, since requirements and recommended course programs vary.

 ADDITIONAL DIPLOMA REQUIREMENTS: